hey-chon/hey-chon/README.md

 ### 💬 Let's Build Something Together

 I'm always open to learning opportunities, collaborations, and cool projects.
-Feel free to reach out — whether it's a question, idea, or just to say hi!
+Feel free to reach out — whether it's a question, idea, or just want to say hi!

 *"Among the countless users, be the developer."*